ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 : An entity which can receive network incident notification, store and query the information of network incidents for data analysis.
 It has no control on incident server.

-Root cause: A factor is considered the root cause of a problem if removing it prevents the problem from recurring.
+probable cause: A factor is considered the probable cause of a problem if removing it prevents the problem from recurring.
-Conversely, a causal factor is a contributing action that affects an incident/event's outcome but is not the root cause.
+Conversely, a causal factor is a contributing action that affects an incident/event's outcome but is not the probable cause.

 # Sample Use Cases